casper-network/casper-sidecar/README.md

 * `DEBUG`
 * `TRACE`

-Further details can be found [here](https://docs.rs/env_logger/0.9.1/env_logger/#enabling-logging).
+Further details about log levels can be found [here](https://docs.rs/env_logger/0.9.1/env_logger/#enabling-logging).

 ## Testing Sidecar with a Local Network using NCTL

-Your instance of the Sidecar application can be tested against a local network using NCTL.
+The Sidecar application can be tested against live Casper nodes or a local [NCTL network](https://docs.casperlabs.io/dapp-dev-guide/building-dapps/setup-nctl/).

-Instructions for setting up NCTL can be found [here](https://docs.casperlabs.io/dapp-dev-guide/building-dapps/setup-nctl/).

 The configuration shown within this README will direct the Sidecar application to a locally hosted NCTL network if one is running.
 The Sidecar should function the same way it would with a live node, displaying events as they occur in the local NCTL network.